csswizardry/CSS-Guidelines/CSS Guidelines.md

        -moz-border-radius:4px;
             border-radius:4px;

-This means that we can quickly scan down and see that they are all set to 4px, but more importantly--if our text editor supports it--we can type in columns to change all the values at once.
+This means that we can quickly scan down and see that they are all set to 4px, but more importantly&mdash;if our text editor supports it&mdash;we can type in columns to change all the values at once.

 ## Building components